RingBDStack/dependency-based-w2v/README.md

 ## Other Tips
 * Each line in weightcn.txt is corresponding to each line in `depsl.txt` (Just in this corpus.
 You should get your own depsl.txt and weightcn.txt)
-* The number of threads in parameter `-threads` is according to the performance of the computer which runs this algorithm, you must adjust it to your computer.
+* The number of threads in parameter `-threads` is according to the performance of your computer, we recommand 200~500.